This is a rush transcript from "Special Report," July 20, 2012. This copy may not be in its final form and may be updated.

 (BEGIN VIDEO CLIP)

 SUSAN RICE, U.S. AMBASSADOR TO THE UNITED NATIONS: The perpetuation of the status quo is in no way static.
 It is, in fact, a recipe for intensified conflict, increased terrorism, and a proxy war that could engulf the region.
 This is the third time in ten months that two members, Russia and China, have prevented the Security Council from responding credibly to the Syrian conflict.
 The first two vetoes they cast were very destructive.
 This veto is more dangerous and deplorable.

 (END VIDEO CLIP)

-BAIER: That is it for the panel.
-But stay tuned for some final thoughts on this tragic day.
+BAIER: That is it for panel.

 Content and Programming Copyright 2012 Fox News Network, LLC.
 ALL RIGHTS RESERVED.
 Copyright 2012 CQ-Roll Call, Inc. All materials herein are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of CQ-Roll Call.
 You may not alter or remove any trademark, copyright or other notice from copies of the content.